 Tips for Medical Students at the Fair

-We usually have over 50 programs ready to meet with interested students, so make sure you are prepared by doing your homework!
+We typically have over 60 programs ready to meet with interested students, so make sure you are prepared by doing your homework!
 Visit the website for all programs before you attend to learn about each one and plan for your live discussions.
 Explore their websites, watch their engaging videos, and gather information to ask effective questions during the fair.

 WATCH: